 The current federal solar investment tax credit (ITC) provides a 26% credit for systems installed through the end of 2022.
 State incentives can be added on top of this for even more savings.
 Rather than cutting down the initial cost of solar, most statewide incentives focus more on rewarding you for the solar energy that your home produces to accelerate your ROI.
 You can learn more about your state's incentives by searching the DSIRE database.

 How Long Do Solar Panels Last?

 As you think about the initial startup investment in solar panels, another question to consider is system longevity.
 After you buy solar panels, how long do they last?
 Will they function long enough for you to get your money's worth?

 Again, the answer can vary slightly depending on the specific type of solar panels you choose.
-As a rule of thumb, however, most residential solar systems last between 20 and 30 years and require only the most minimal maintenance and upkeep.
-Most of the best solar panels come backed with fairly rigorous warranties, ensuring your system holds up for at least two decades.
+As a rule of thumb, however, most residential solar systems last between 20 and 30 years and require minimal maintenance and upkeep.
+Most of the best solar panels come backed with strong warranties, ensuring your system produces as expected for at least two decades.
 Of course, when purchasing a solar panel system, you'll want to take a close look at the warranty information offered.

-The longevity of your solar panel system can also add to the value of your home.
+The longevity of your system is also important, as solar adds to the value of your home.
 According to the U.S. Department of Energy, buyers nationwide have been willing to pay an average premium of about $15,000 for a home with a solar array.
 In many cases, that alone can cover most of all of your solar investment.